napalm-automation/napalm-logs/docs/developers/architecture.rst

 Server
 ++++++

-The Server is the process deals with the triage: using the :ref:`device-profiles`, it identifies the platform it comes from.
+The Server is the process that deals with the triage: using the :ref:`device-profiles`, it identifies the platform it comes from.
 Using this information, the messages will be queued to the corresponding worker (see next section).
 The pattern in this case is a
 `Ventiallator Sink <http://zguide.zeromq.org/py:all#Divide-and-Conquer>`_,
 more specifically implemented using
 `ROUTER and DEALER <http://zeromq.org/tutorials:dealer-and-router>`_